stoneatom/stonedb/Docs/02-getting-started/quick-start.md

 ```
 According to the returned result, StoneDB takes 9 minutes and 21 seconds, while InnoDB takes 24 minutes and 46 seconds.
 :::info
-The execution time is different for different hardware configurations.
-Here, two stored procedures are executed in the same environment and their execution times are compared.
+The execution time varies from different hardware configurations.
+Here, two stored procedures are executed in the same environment and their execution times are comparable.
 :::
 ## **Step 4.
 Test data compression efficiency**
 Compress the inserted data.